Contents

 Virtual memory as a stack of blocks

-Memory allocation: virtual -> RAM
+Memory allocation: virtual mapped to RAM

 Rust code is compiled into an executable binary prior to running as a process supported by the host operating system; the compiler takes the high level Rust code and translates it into CPU-executable instructions.
-Running the binary spawns a process abstraction that includes a name, id, etc.

-Multiple processes run in parallel on the CPU.
+Running the binary spawns a process abstraction that includes a name, id, etc. Multiple processes run in parallel on the CPU.
 Each process will have memory allocated for it, and that allocation is initially done in virtual address space, not physical RAM.
 The kernel maps virtual addresses to RAM when the process (program) starts to use them.

 The memory stack initially constructed in a virtual address space consists of a continuous range of (virtual) memory addresses allocated to the process per its binary executable.
 The process ‘sees’ a continuous range of memory from zero up to the highest allocated value.